jfdev001/miniWeather/README.md

 * `state_tmp`: This is a temporary copy of the fluid state used in the Runge-Kutta integration to keep from overwriting the state at the beginning of the time step, and it has the same units and meaning.
 * `flux`: This is fluid state at cell boundaries in the x- and z-directions, and the units and meanings are the same as for `state` and `state_tmp`.
 In the x-direction update, the values of `flux` at indices `i` and `i+1` represents the fluid state at the left- and right-hand boundaries of cell `i`.
 The indexing is analogous in the z-direction.
 The fluxes are used to exchange fluid properties with neighboring cells.
 * `tend`: This is the time tendency of the fluid state <img src="https://latex.codecogs.com/svg.latex?\inline&space;\dpi{300}&space;\large&space;\partial\mathbf{q}/\partial&space;t" title="\large \partial\mathbf{q}/\partial t" />, where <img src="https://latex.codecogs.com/svg.latex?\inline&space;\dpi{300}&space;\large&space;\mathbf{q}" title="\large \mathbf{q}" /> is the the state vector, and as the name suggests, it has the same meaning and units as state, except per unit time (appending <img src="https://latex.codecogs.com/svg.latex?\inline&space;\dpi{300}&space;\large&space;\text{s}^{-1}" title="\large \text{s}^{-1}" /> to the units).
 In the Finite-Volume method, the time tendency of a cell is equivalent to the divergence of the flux across a cell.

-### Overall Model Flow

-This code follows a traditional Finite-Volume control flow.

-To compute the time tendency, given an initial state at the beginning of a time step that contains cell-averages of the fluid state, the value of the state at cell boundaries is reconstructed using a stencil.
-Then, a viscous term is added to the fluid state at the cell boundaries to improve stability.
-Next, the tendencies are computed as the divergence of the flux across the cell.
-Finally, the tendencies are applied to the fluid state.

-Once the time tendency is computed, the fluid PDEs are essentially now cast as a set of ODEs varying only in time, and this is called the “semi-discretized” form of the equations.
-To solve the equations in time, an ODE solver is used, in this case, a Runge-Kutta method.
-Finally, at the highest level, the equations are split into separate solves in each dimension, x and z.

 # Compiling and Running the Code